vsb-js/.github/profile/README.md

   - You can get 5 points for all the tasks in the README
   - You can get 1 extra point for taks marked as BONUS
   - Due Oct 4, 2023, 15:57 CEST

+- 03 Node Modules and debugging
+  - Assigment TBD
+  - You can get 5 points for all the tasks in the README
+  - Due TBD

 #### Labs evaluation
 - Your work has to be submitted via GitHub classroom into your assigment repo before the deadline (7-14 days after the date of lab)